freeglobetrekker/fud.zone/index.md

 ### FUD.Zone Quotes o' August 2022
 “Two things are infinite: the universe and human stupidity; and I'm not sure about the universe.”

-"#Hexicans have diamond hands that were forged in the fire of FUD"

 ### NEWS